 3.2 List of Resources

 To expand participation opportunities, the Lincoln Trail ADD has initiated a list of resources for general and targeted outreach methods for the region.
-All of the items listed may not be used at the same time or may not be used at all, but could be used in the future by the Lincoln Trail ADD to include those persons who have been traditionally underserved by the existing transportation system and for the general participation procedures.
-The Lincoln Trail ADD maintains a detailed listing of contact information and may be obtained by contacting the ADD transportation planner.
+All of the items listed may not be used at

 1. Third Party Groups